alex-gutev/live_cell_extension/README.md

 ```

 This will generate an extension for `ValueCell<Person>`, called `PersonCellExtension` which
-provides the properties of the `Person` class:
+provides accessors for the properties of the `Person` class:

 * `firstName`
 * `lastName`